 Trainees in the Cardiovascular Diseases Fellowship love all that Mayo Clinic and Rochester have to offer.
 We'll support you both inside and outside of the Mayo Clinic campus to promote wellness and ensure your work/life balance.

-As a trainee, your physical and mental health is a priority to both Mayo Clinic and the Department of Cardiovascular Diseases.
+As a trainee, your physical and mental health is a priority to both Mayo Clinic and the Department of Cardiovascular Medicine.
 Trainees have access to several resources to promote well being, as well as time off clinical duties to attend appointments.

 - Dan Abraham Healthy Living Center